 (A) Program administrator:

 The Travel Specialist is the corporate travel card program administrator.
 The program administrator is responsible for:

 3. Providing information and training to employees upon request.

 4. Monitoring cardholders' charges and payment status.

 NOTE: The university reviews accounts on a quarterly basis and takes appropriate action if university and state policies are not followed.

 1. Completing the corporate travel card application accurately.

 2. Ensuring that charges on the card comply with university and state policies.

 3. Submitting completed and accurate travel expense vouchers in a timely manner.

-4. Paying the corporate travel card statement balance in full by the due date indicated on the statement or, in the case of department cards for providing appropriate documentation so that the central payment may be processed.
+4. Paying the individual corporate travel card statement balance in full by the due date indicated on the statement or, in the case of department cards for providing appropriate documentation so that the central payment may be processed.